Simi23/szazharminchet-repozitorium/cisco/pki-server.md

 ```

 > **Notes**
-> - The enrollment URL has to point to the PKI server.
+> The enrollment URL has to point to the PKI server.
+>
-> - The `serial-number` option will include the device SN in the certificate's subject identifier.
+> The `serial-number` option will include the device SN in the certificate's subject identifier.
+>
-> - The `ip-address` option will include an IP address in the subject alternative name.
+> The `ip-address` option will include an IP address in the subject alternative name.
+>
-> - Set revocation check as needed.
+> Set revocation check as needed.
+>
-> - The `rsakeypair` option specifies the name and key length of the certificate to generate when enrolling with the authority.
+> The `rsakeypair` option specifies the name and key length of the certificate to generate when enrolling with the authority.
+>
-> - `auto-enroll 90 regenerate` tells the device to automatically renew its certificate when it reaches 90% of its lifetime.
+> `auto-enroll 90 regenerate` tells the device to automatically renew its certificate when it reaches 90% of its lifetime.
-.{is-info}
+{.is-info}

 After configuring the trustpoint, you have to authenticate it using its fingerprint.
 Issue the following command and accept the fingerprint.